-Both the adapter and the connector are documented in the following chapters.
+The adapter is documented in the following chapters.
 Please ensure that you keep the distinction clear and that you read the topics that relate to your chosen technology.

 BMC Discovery was previously known as Atrium Discovery and Dependency Mapping (ADDM), and was renamed from version 11.